No3371/acl_with_postgres/README.md

 ### Built-in Cache
 The result of query for (user_id, permission, scope) is cached to an unlogged table.
 Cached rows are outdated after 1 hour, or updated on change in related upstream rows.
 The cached rows are not getting deleted by the system, `pg_cron` may be required to clean the table.

-### Partitioned
-Role permissions, User permissions and the cache tables are partitioned by permission name to minimize overhead with high amount of roles and users.

 ## Usage

 ### Functions